wosc/nginx-db-auth/README.rst

     [default]
     dsn = postgresql://localhost/myusers
-    query = SELECT password FROM users WHERE username = :username AND password = :password AND role = :x_required_role password_hash = bcrypt
+    query = SELECT password FROM users WHERE username = :username AND role = :x_required_role password_hash = bcrypt

 See the `sqlalchemy documentation`_ for supported DSNs.
 Note that you have to